 Oven: Prepare all the ingredients and add to the sheet pan on parchment paper.
 Preheat the oven to 375º.
 Bake for 20-25 minutes until everything is well cooked and the veggies are nice and tender.

-To Store: Add all leftovers to an airtight container and store in the fridge for up to 4 days.
+Any leftovers can be stored in an airtight container and placed int he fridge for up to 4 days.

 Sausage Peppers and Onions Skillet